 Migration of hookworm larvae through human skin is called "cutaneous larva migrans."
 Recently, there have been a few cases reported where one kind of hookworm took up residence in the intestines of humans, as well.

-Proper treatment and prevention of hookworm infections is important to prevent these human health concerns, as is good hygiene.
+Proper treatment and prevention of hookworm infections are important to prevent these human health concerns, as is good hygiene.
 Keeping pet waste picked up, especially in areas where children or other people contact the ground (e.g. sandboxes) is also helpful in preventing human cases.

 Please note: this article has been provided for informational purposes only.
 If your pet is showing any signs of illness, please consult a veterinarian as quickly as possible.